tjnel/bintime/README.md

 # bintime

 ## Purpose
 The goal of this script is to use pefile and system utilities to extract all relevant timestamps for one or more pe binary samples.
-This will help an anlayst determine the probable lifespan of that sample.
+This will help an analyst determine the probable lifespan of that sample.

 ## Installing